F1-SQL/.github/profile/README.md

 ## Versioning

 If you would like to learn more about the version schema we use on this project, you can find a page in our [documentation](https://sequel-formula.com/docs/about/versioning) dedicated to that topic.

+## Legal

+Although we try and keep the data in this project correct and up to date, we do not state that it always is.
+The use of this data is at your own risk.

+This project is in no way affiliated with Formula 1 companies.

+F1, Formula One, Formula 1, FIA and related trademarks are trademarks of Formula One Licensing B.V.